 Joseph earned his B.S. degree in political science with a pre-law emphasis, graduating magna cum laude in 2009 from Faulkner University.
 He then earned his J.D. from Faulkner University’s Thomas Goode Jones School of Law in 2012, graduating summa cum laude.

-During his time at Jones, Joseph served on the Faulkner Law Review as junior and senior editor.
-He was included on the Dean’s List every semester and was presented the Outstanding Academic Achievement Award by the 2012 Student Bar Association.
-He earned the Best Brief Award for the First Year Moot Court Competition and Best Paper Awards for Torts I, Torts II, Property I, Legal Research and Writing I and II, Moot Court Competition and Conflicts of Law.
-In addition, Joseph was a student representative to the American Bar Association, a student ambassador for Jones School of Law and a member of the Faulkner Board of Advocates.
+During his time at Jones, Joseph served on the Faulkner Law Review, was included on the Dean’s List every semester, and was presented the Outstanding Academic Achievement Award.
 He competed in the Interscholastic Moot Court competitions, including the National Appellate Advocacy Competition and the National Health Law Moot Court Competition.

 Joseph and his wife, Brittany, live in Pike Road, Alabama, with their son, Levi.
 They are active members at University Church of Christ and are involved in local and international mission work.
 Joseph also serves on the Jimmy Hitchcock Memorial Award Committee.